 - 13 Conclusion

-Here’s a quick video showing and discussing the Ranch steak in some detail.
+Here’s a quick video showing and discussing this cut in some detail.
 Check it out before continuing with the article:

 But what it lacks in ease of eating compared to others, it makes up for in its full beefy flavor.